raheemkhxn/oasis-intern-task/README.md

+#OIBSIP_BMI Calculator
+This project is a simple BMI Calculator.
+It allows users to input their weight and height to calculate their Body Mass Index (BMI) and categorize their health status based on the BMI value.

-How It Works:
+##How It Works:
+User Input:

+The program prompts users to enter their weight in kilograms and height in meters.
+These inputs are then used to calculate the BMI.
 Main Functionalities:

-Calculate BMI: Takes the user’s weight and height as inputs, then calculates and returns the Body Mass Index (BMI).
+1.** BMI Calculation: Computes the BMI using the provided weight and height**.
-BMI Category Classification: Based on the calculated BMI, the program classifies the user into one of several categories: Underweight, Normal weight, Overweight, or Obesity.
+2.** BMI Category Classification**: Classifies the user into one of four categories based on their BMI**:
+Underweight
+Normal weight
+Overweight
+Obesity
+Error Handling:

+If the user enters non-numeric values for weight or height, the program displays an error message indicating invalid input.
 Code Overview:
 Functions:

-calculate_bmi(weight, height): Accepts weight (in kilograms) and height (in meters), calculates BMI using the formula BMI
+**calculate_bmi(weight, height)**: Calculates BMI using the formula BMI
 =
 weight